carpentries/instructor-training/02-terms.md

 It touches on everything from the neuropsychology of perception and the mechanisms of memory to the sociology of school systems and the philosophical question of what we actually mean by "learning" (which turns out to be pretty complicated once you start looking beyond the standardized Western classroom).
-Within the broad scope of educational psychology, two specific perspectives have primarily influenced the Software and Data Carpentry lessons, teaching practices, (and by extension, this instructor training).
+Within the broad scope of educational psychology, two specific perspectives have primarily influenced Software and Data Carpentry's lessons and teaching practices (and by extension, this instructor training).

-One perspective is that of *cognitivism*.
-A cognitivist perspective focuses on *cognition* - specifically, how the brain and mind works and how that influences how people learn.
-We can afford to focus on this aspect of learning, because most of our learners are physically safe, well fed, well educated, and highly motivated.
+One perspective is *cognitivism*.
+A cognitivist perspective focuses on *cognition*: specifically, how the brain and mind works and how that influences how people learn.
+We can afford to focus on this aspect of learning because most of our learners are physically safe, well fed, well educated, and highly motivated.
 Much of the research in education has rightly focused on people without these privileges.

 Our other guiding perspective is